Analysis: Mariners roster is taking shape, and the starting rotation seems set

 It left Dunn and Nick Margevicius battling for the last spot.

 From a performance standpoint, it’s been fairly even through their first two starts.
 Dunn had some early command issues while Margevicius gave up some hard contact.
 But the separator, at least for now, is the stuff, the potential and place in the organization’s future.
 Dunn’s fastball has bumped back up to the mid 90s, his slider has been sharper, his curveball has better shape and the changeup has become a real pitch.
 Margevicius has pitched like himself, solid but not overpowering, pitching to contact with command.
-Dunn had always been a part of this organization’s rebuild, and the Mariners would be foolish to not reward the gains made this offseason with a spot in the opening-day rotation.
+Dunn has always been a part of this organization’s rebuild, and the Mariners would be foolish to not reward the gains made this offseason with a spot in the opening-day rotation.

 If you notice the slotting, Dunn and Flexen would be the only two right-handers in the rotation.
 Given that they are starting back-to-back days this spring, they will likely be split up going into the season.
 You could bump Dunn up in the rotation if he continues to pitch well.
 Flexen’s command has been spotty at times this spring, and moving him down in the rotation is an option.